 - 4. When you are finished completing the settings and no errors exist, click OK to save the import. - 5.
 In the Save As dialog, navigate to the folder where you want to save the import, then click Save.
 By default, the import will be saved to the root of the Imports Library.
 You can create a new subfolder from this dialog if desired (and if you have the appropriate permissions).

-Once an import has been created, it becomes available on the Imports menu to be executed, edited, or deleted.
+Once an import has been created, it becomes available on the Imports menu (to users with the appropriate permissions).
 Imports are listed in alphabetical order based on the import name.

 Editing an import